 A basis point is a measurement finance folks use to describe the percentage change in the value of something, like a company’s gross margin or the effect of a rate change on a financial instrument like an index fund.
 One basis point is equivalent to 0.01% (1/100th of a percent).
 It’s a small-sounding thing used to describe a big thing, like an increase in Apple’s profits.

 This refers to capital expenditures, or what Apple spends on “property, plant and equipment (PP&E).”
 These are considered long-term expenses, as opposed to OPEX, or operating expenses, which are more like day-to-day expenses (payroll, rent, marketing, etc.).

-The company sharply reduced its CAPEX spending over the past three years, then jacked it up hugely earlier this year — to $3.5 billion.
+The company sharply reduced its CAPEX spending over the past three years, then jacked it up hugely in 2021 — to $3.5 billion.